azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Duration: 15 minutes

 1. Navigate to the web application and then select the **Configuration** menu item on the left hand side.
-Add this new application setting:
+Add these new application settings:

     ```config
     ChatMessageSubscriptionName  (e.g. ChatMessageSub)
+    ChatTopicPath (e.g. awhotel)
     EventHubConnectionString
     ServiceBusConnectionString
     SourceEventHubName   (e.g. awchathub)